Video Games Don’t Cause Terrorism

 In the early days “evidence” regarding violent video games was sent out into the world with little criticism.
 But this isn’t the early days anymore, and just like the old-school arguments against rock music or indecent acts on television, the “proof” showing a causal link between violent games and real-life aggression or violence has been dismantled.

 In 2017, researchers in Germany set out to prove their hypothesis that gamers have reduced empathy when compared to non-gamers.
 Using a brain mapping technology called functional magnetic resonance imaging, they studied the emotional responses of long-term players of violent video games to “provocative” images.
 They found that playing violent video games does not negatively impact on your empathy.

 Earlier this year, UK scientists found that there was no relationship of any kind between playing violent games and violent behaviour.

 These aren’t unusual results.
 They reflect the findings of literally hundreds of similar studies from across the world, searching for any evidence to link violent games with violent behaviour.
 There have been so many that criminologists openly call the theory a myth.
 The American Psychiatric Association has published statements urging the media to stop drawing this false conclusion, pointing out that despite the rise in popularity of video games, youth violence globally is at a 40 year low.

 The US Supreme Court dismissed this idea back in 2011.
 A 2015 analysis of 101 studies specifically focused on violent video games showed the impact on aggression and mood in players was minimal.
 Exposure to video games cannot be used to predict violent behaviour.

-Some studies show people playing violent video games can become desensitised towards violence.
-But there is no consistent evidence that violent video games encourage violence, cause people to become violent, or normalise real-world violence to the point where people think less about carrying it out.
+Some studies show people playing violent games can become desensitised towards violence.
+However, there is no consistent evidence that violent video games encourage violence, cause people to become violent, or normalise real-world violence to the point where people think less about carrying it out.

 Violent people may play video games, but video games do not cause people to be violent.